exploitagency/RFID-Field-Detector/README.md

 Corey Harding, it is something neat to hand out to people, sort of like a business card.

 ## How is it licensed?
-Creative Commons Attribution-ShareAlike 3.0 Unported
+The hardware itself(Fritzing File and Gerber) is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported
+The SVG files fall under the MIT license

 ## How can I modify it?
 Use the simple Fritzing PCB design software and modify whatever you wish provided you comply with the license stated above.